-This scheme supports vulnerable low-income Worcester households in crisis who need assistance with the cost of food or white goods.
+This scheme supports vulnerable low-income Worcester households in crisis who need assistance with the cost of food or white goods, carpets and energy-efficiency measures.
 It has recently been expanded to help single people and couples, as well as families.

-Help available can include providing fridge freezers and/or washing machines, as well as food and energy vouchers.
+Help available can include providing fridge freezers and/or washing machines, carpets, draught excluders, energy-saving lightbulbs and other items to save energy, as well as food and energy vouchers.

 You cannot apply directly to this scheme – a supporting agency or organisation must apply on your behalf.
 This could be a support worker, care worker, health professional, children's centre, local charity, housing or homelessness support service.

 Part of a nationwide network of foodbanks, supported by The Trussell Trust, Worcester Foodbank provides food, travel vouchers and essential items such as toiletries and school uniforms to residents who are referred to them.
-Most of the food is contributed by the public, but current demand means they need to top up donations by five tonnes a month, at a cost of £8,000.
+Most of the food is contributed by the public, but current demand means they need to top up donations.

 For more information visit the Worcester Foodbank website or call 0808 2082138 for free.